opendatateam/udata/docs/adapting-settings.md

 ## Flask-OAuthlib options

-uData is Oauthlib to provide OAuth2 on the API.
+udata is Oauthlib to provide OAuth2 on the API.
 The full option list is available in
 [the official Flask-OAuthlib documentation][flask-oauthlib-doc]